small-tech/nodekit/README.md

 ## NodeScript

-With NodeKit, you write your apps using NodeScript.
+With NodeKit, your pages are a superset of [Svelte](https://svelte.dev) and can contain NodeScript.

-NodeScript is a superset of [Svelte](https://svelte.dev) that includes support for server-side rendering and simple data exchange between the client and the server.
+NodeScript is defined in a `<get>…</get>` block on your page and any code contained in the block is executed on the server during server-side render of the page.

+Your NodeScript should export a default function that returns a value.
+The returned value will be available to your client in a variable called `data` that you should export from the `<script>…</script>` block of the page.

+See the code samples above for usage examples.

 ## APIs and working with data